 This LED light offers a full range of colors along with percentage dimming for extreme precision.
 A built-in mounting arm makes this an extremely versatile choice.
 It could easily be used as a main light, with diffusers, or with one of the nine special effects.
 For a full review, this video from Fstoppers provides a hands-on look at this portable LED light.

 A mic like this is highly directional, so it captures audio mainly from sources directly in front of it.
-You can pick up this mic and an accessory kit for $359.95 at B&H Photo.
+At B&H, you can pick up this mic by itself for $249.00 or go further with an accessory pack that includes a boom pole, recorder & windshield for $478.93.

 This kit includes the on-camera mic, a mini-boom pole for handheld use, a wind protector for shooting outside, and cable converter to use the microphone with larger setups.
 That’s quite a lot in a relatively small package!